Italian Basil Pesto with Pine Nuts is like having gold in your fridge; it’s rich and indulgent and makes everything it touches taste better.

 - 4 tablespoons butter, softened to room temperature

 - Briefly soak and wash the basil in cold water, and gently pat it thoroughly dry with paper towels.

 - Put the basil, olive oil, pine nuts, chopped garlic, lemon juice, and salt in the processor bowl, and process to a uniform consistency; I like mine to be just a bit chunky, not completely smooth.

 - Add the softened butter and whirl in just until combined.

-- Transfer to a bowl, and mix in the two grated cheeses by hand; this achieves a notably superior texture than blending it in with the processor.
+- Transfer to a bowl, and mix in the two grated cheeses by hand; this results in a nice texture; better than blending with everything in step two.